India's newest billionaire Falguni Nayar built a beauty empire – KION546

 India’s billionaires have gotten richer

-The pandemic has pushed many Indians out of the workforce, and particularly women who are lower down the economic latter.
+The pandemic has pushed many Indians out of the workforce, and particularly women who are lower down the economic ladder.
 But the last year has been great for the country’s ultra-wealthy.

 Mukesh Ambani — chairman of the sprawling conglomerate Reliance Industries — is now worth more than $97 billion, over $20 billion more than a year ago, according to Bloomberg.
 Not far behind him is Adani Group founder Gautam Adani, whose wealth skyrocketed from less than $30 billion this time last year to over $85 billion today.

-It has also been a landmark year for Indian tech startups, which have received an enthusiastic response from investors after launching their initial public offerings.
+It has also been a landmark year for Indian tech startups.
+Several have received an enthusiastic response from investors after launching initial public offerings.

 Earlier this year, food delivery giant Zomato became the first Indian tech unicorn — a term used for startups worth over $1 billion — to go public.

-Nykaa isn’t the only high profile IPO this month, either.
+Nykaa isn’t the only high profile public debut this month, either.
 Payments firm Paytm launched a $2.5 billion IPO, India’s largest ever.
 It’s expected to start trading next week.

 The-CNN-Wire